aydakikio/blocker/README.md

 > [!TIP]
 > If your website address does not `www` prexfix  please add your website as `"www.website address   website address"` to websites array in script.

+For making the script excecutable you must go to the directory that `blocker.sh` exist and  run this commend:

+> $chmod +x ./blocker.sh

+For starting blocking run this commend in terminal:

+> $./blocker.sh web_block

+This will add your blocked websites to `/etc/hosts`.
+For unblocking websites run this commend in terminal:

+> $./blocker.sh web_unlock

+> [!WARNING]
+> The `web_unlock` commend will only remove the blocked from end of file.